José Luis Riera (footballer): Atlético Madrid

 From there he moved in 1942 to Atlético Madrid, then called Atlético Aviación, with whom Riera made his debut in the First Division.
 He quickly established himself as an undisputed starter under coach Ricardo Zamora, who placed him as a central defender, making him the first football player in Spain to play in that specific position.
 He formed a defensive trio with Alfonso Aparicio and Alfonso Silva, which went down in history both at Atlético and in Spanish football as the so-called "Iron Curtain".
 Later he formed another great defensive trio with Aparicio and Diego Lozano, this one known called Defensa de Cemento (Defense of Cement).

 Riera remained at Atlético for a total of 9 seasons, in which he managed to win the League title twice, in 1949–50 and 1950–51, the Copa Eva Duarte in 1951, and also the 1941–47 FEF President Cup, the longest tournament in the history of Spanish football, playing in the decisive match against Valencia CF in 1947, which had been in stand by since 1941, featuring in defense alongside Aparicio and keeping a clean sheet in a 4–0 win.
 In total, Riera played 181 games with Atlético Madrid, including 152 in the League and 27 in the Copa del Rey, scoring just a single goal, which came in a league fixture.

 Real Zaragoza

 In 1951, the 31-year-old Riera signed for Real Zaragoza, where he played his last two seasons as a professional before retiring in 1953 to dedicate himself to technical work.
 In total, he scored two goals in 177 league matches for Atlético and Zaragoza.
-On 3 June 1951, Riera played an friendly match for FC Barcelona, helping his side to a 5–3 win over Hull City.
+On 3 June 1951, Riera played a friendly match for FC Barcelona, helping his side to a 5–3 win over Hull City.

 International career

-Riera made his international debut for the Spanish national team in a friendly match against Portugal on 20 March 1949, at the age of 28, starting in a 1–1 draw.
+Riera made his international debut for Spain in a friendly match against Portugal on 20 March 1949, at the age of 28, starting in a 1–1 draw.
 He went on to earn a further two international caps in 1949 and 1950, the latter also against Portugal, but in a 1950 FIFA World Cup qualification match, helping his side to a 5–1 victory.